 Concord Nursing and Rehabilitation Center is a large non-profit facility located in Brooklyn, New York.
 Featuring an overall rating of D, this is a relatively poor facility.
-Fortunately, if you aren't impressed with this facility, there are countless other options available in this city.
+If you aren't happy with this facility's overall grade, you should be able to find a better option in Brooklyn.
+The city has at least 10 other nursing homes.
 If you aren't deterred by this nursing home's profile, you can continue reading to learn more about its category scores.
 Inspection grades are discussed in the next section.

 Concord Nursing and Rehabilitation Center